 Holler boys, holler boys, God save the king.

-* It was 36 barrels (about 2.5 tons), so I don’t know where “three-score” in the came from for the rhyme.
+* It was 36 barrels (about 2.5 tons), so I don’t know where “three-score” came from for the rhyme.
 A “score” is 20 (or thereabouts), so three-score would be 60.
 If anyone has an answer why the rhyme uses this phrase, please comment below.
 (Is it simply because three-dozen didn’t fit?)